grscheller/dotfiles/README.md

 # Configuration Files "dotfiles"

-This repo contains the infrastructure I use to maintain and install my Fish, Neovim and Alacritty configurations.
+This repo contains the infrastructure I use to maintain and install my Fish, Neovim, and Alacritty configurations.
 Also contains more minimal Bash and POSIX shell configurations.